Financial aid offers are called packages because they usually bundle multiple sources of assistance.

 - Outside sources of funding can significantly reduce a student's debt burden and work commitment over the years.
 All students receiving outside scholarships must report outside scholarships to the Student Financial Services Office.
 Receipt of outside scholarships must, by Federal law, reduce or alter your financial aid.
 First-year students will be able to report outside scholarships and preference for reduction of self-help through MyWellesley portal.
 Returning students will report receipt of outside scholarships via email to email@example.com.

-- At Wellesley, students who are awarded outside scholarships receive the fullest possible benefit of those scholarships.
+- At Wellesley, students who are offered outside scholarships receive the fullest possible benefit of those scholarships.
 We use outside scholarship aid to reduce "self-help"—that is, student contribution, student loans, work-study, in that order, before making any reduction in grant aid.
 We must, however, follow all federal regulations regarding outside scholarships and benefits.
 Outside scholarships do not affect the parents' calculated ability to contribute; thus they do not reduce the expected parent contribution.

 - Unless specifically stated in the sponsorship letter, all outside scholarships will be evenly applied to the fall and spring semesters.